-If you will be sharing QI/QA findings with external companies or institutions, contact AdventHealth Orlando Legal.
-If you will be sharing data or data sets with anyone outside the hospital, you may need a Data Use Agreement and must contact AdventHealth Orlando Legal.
+If you will be sharing QI/QA findings with external companies or institutions, contact AdventHealth Legal.
+If you will be sharing data or data sets with anyone outside your department, you must contact your AdventHealth Legal department to determine what agreements will be needed.